 Step 2: Check passport processing speeds

-The State Department lists current passport processing speeds on its website here.
-Please keep in mind that these can change, and during a government shutdown they could become a lot longer on short notice.
+The State Department lists current passport processing speeds on its website.
+Please keep in mind that these can change, and during a government shutdown, they could become a lot longer on short notice.
+Routine processing is usually 8-11 weeks but can vary during a shutdown.

 Step 3: Find an open passport office